milangupta4/milangupta4.github.io/_posts/2025-01-02-okhla-bird-sanctuary-noida-a-guide.md

 ### How to reach?

+There are 2 gates, one at each end of the road along the Yamuna river barrage.

-There are 2 approaches - one is near the Kalindi Kunj bridge (near the appropriately named Okhla Bird Sanctuary metro station).
+One entry is near the Kalindi Kunj bridge, near the appropriately named Okhla Bird Sanctuary metro station.

-The other approach is from the Chilla border between Noida and Delhi, on the road between the Akshardham temple and Noida film city.
-If you're coming by car, this is the most convenient approach.
+The other entry is from the Chilla border between Noida and Delhi, on the road between the Akshardham temple and Noida film city.
+If you're coming by car, I would recommend this entry as there is ample parking space.
+There is no paid parking as such and no parking attendant.
+But if you're coming in the morning, you'll find plenty of other cars parked on the road.

+If you're coming from Noida, then just before the Delhi border, take a left turn on the bird sanctuary road.
+Continue straight for 1.5kms - you will pass a Shani mandir on your right, then the DND Toll offices, a cow shelter, and finally you'll drive under an overbridge, and then you'll reach the Okhla Bird Sanctuary gate.

+The Map below is the most accurate listing of the gate.

+<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3503.871219352645!2d77.30470861032246!3d28.573629569818127!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x390ce5b4f3e2c8a3%3A0x21f116eba94fd551!2sWatch%20tower%20entry%20bird%20sanctuary!5e0!3m2!1sen!2sin!4v1735918637094!5m2!1sen!2sin" class="google-map-embed" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

 ### Key details about the park

 Okhla Bird sanctuary is open around the year.
 It is closed on Mondays.
 The timings of the park at 7am - 5pm, and at the entry you are charged Rs.
 30 for entry.

+The absolute best time to visit is in the mornings, when the park is quiet and the birds are active.

+The Bird Sanctuary itself is a 2.5km walk along the Yamuna river barrage, of which 2kms is on a well-paved road free of traffic, and 500 metres is on a well-maintained trail.

 An e-rickshaw service also operates inside the park premises, transporting visitors from one end of the park to the other end for a fees.

-The Bird Sanctuary itself is a 2.5km walk along the Yamuna river barrage, of which 2kms is on a well-paved road free of traffic, and 500 metres is on a well-maintained trail.

-Timings - 7am - 5pm, closed on Mondays

 ### The History